 Do not own a Vehicle

-This will come next in the list of benefits and reasons of reaching Ladakh by flight.
+This will come next in the list of benefits and reasons for reaching Ladakh by flight.
 Not all of us own a vehicle and traveling all the way sitting in an HRTC bus for several days is not great fun as well.
-You can catch a flight to Leh and rent a bike there for a few days; or just travel locally in shared taxi or a local bus.
+You can catch a flight to Leh and rent a bike there for a few days.
+Or you can just travel locally in a shared taxi or a local bus.

 Old or Not good enough Vehicle